chriskrycho/v4.chriskrycho.com/content/three-month-cycles.md

 Subtitle: Or Something Thereabouts
 Date: 2014-05-27 20:45
 Author: Chris Krycho
-Description: My general pattern of active focus in one particular area for months at a time, followed by a switch to a different area.
+Summary: My general pattern of active focus in one particular area for months at a time, followed by a switch to a different area.
 I wish I could identify the pattern.

 Over the past few years, Jaimie and I have observed that I tend to go in cycles in my time-spending habits.
 The issue is not so much whether I spend my time